FblthpFoundries/FblthpFoundries/README.md

 # Fblthp Foundries

-Magic: The Gathering project for generating new cards with the use of various AI models.
-We support a complete generative pipeline including card text generation, art synthesis, and Photoshop image rendering.
+**Fblthp Foundries** is an innovative Magic: The Gathering project dedicated to generating new and unique cards using a combination of AI models.
+Our pipeline covers every step of the process, from text generation to final card rendering, offering customizable options based on user preferences.

-Much of the pipeline involves 'hot-swappable' components based on the preferences of the user.
-For example:
+## Generative Pipeline Overview

-## Text generation:
+### Text Generation

-We support two pathways for text generation.
+We offer two pathways for generating card text:

-**gpt-4o-mini**: We use multiple requests to the OpenAI API to produce card themes and names, fine-tune the text output, and then we parse it and feed it on to the next step.
+- **GPT-4o-mini:** This method leverages OpenAI's API to generate card themes, names, and fine-tuned text outputs.
+The structured text is parsed and prepared for the next stage in the pipeline.

-*Estimated cost per card < $0.001*
+  - *Estimated cost per card: < $0.001*

-**Fine-tuned GPT-2 model**: This model was trained on a corpus of existing MTG cards, which were preprocessed into an XML-like structure to encourage the model to better learn the card structure.
-We also created a custom tokenization process.
-The model is used to generate card text which is then parsed and fed on to the next step.
+- **Fine-tuned GPT-2 Model:** Trained on a comprehensive corpus of existing MTG cards, this model employs custom tokenization and XML-like preprocessing to accurately generate card text.
+The output is then parsed and forwarded to the next stage.

-*$0/card, assuming locally ran*

-## Image prompt generation:

-We support two pathways for image prompt generation:
+  - *Cost per card: $0* (Assuming local execution)

+### Image Prompt Generation

+Image prompts are generated using two pathways:

-**gpt-4o-mini**: We use the card text as input to the chatbot and ask it to give us an art prompt that can be used to generate card art.
+- **GPT-4o-mini:** Using the generated card text, we ask GPT-4o-mini to create a detailed art prompt suitable for generating card art.

-*Estimated cost per card < $0.001*
+  - *Estimated cost per card: < $0.001*

-**local**: We use a script to extract relevant parts of the card and combine them into a prompt that can be used to generate card art.
+- **Local Script:** This method extracts relevant details from the card and assembles them into a prompt for art generation.

-*$0/card*
+  - *Cost per card: $0*

-## Image generation:
+### Image Generation

-We support two pathways for image generation.
+We support two methods for generating card art:

-**DALL-E**: An image is requested from DALL-E via the OpenAI API with the previously generated prompt.
+- **DALL-E:** High-quality images are generated via the OpenAI API using the previously created art prompt.

-*Cost per card: $0.04 for 1024x1024, $0.08 for 1792x1024*
+  - *Cost per card: $0.04 for 1024x1024, $0.08 for 1792x1024*

-**Stable Diffusion 3**: An image is generated locally using the Stable Diffusion 3 open-source weights.

-*$0/card* (local GPU is ideal)
+- **Stable Diffusion 3:** Using open-source weights, this method generates images locally, ideal for those with access to a capable GPU.
+  - *Cost per card: $0* (Local GPU required)

-## Card rendering:
+### Card Rendering

+The final step in the pipeline involves rendering the card:

-**Proxyshop** photoshop plugins and templates are used to render the card's final image.
-(Free, but requires a valid Photoshop account & install)
+- **Proxyshop:** We use Photoshop plugins and templates from Proxyshop to create the final card image.
+This method requires a valid Photoshop installation but is otherwise free.

-A discord bot and web server are also currently in development.
+  - *Cost: Free* (with Photoshop)

+## Additional Features

+We're also developing a Discord bot and web server to further streamline the card generation process and provide additional functionalities.

+## Future Goals

-Future goals include improving the balance of the cards and increasing the creativity of the generator.
+Our ongoing efforts aim to enhance the balance of the generated cards and boost the overall creativity of the AI models.

+## Technologies

+- PyTorch
+- Fine-tuned GPT-2 model
+- Stable Diffusion 3
+- OpenAI API
-Technologies: PyTorch, fine-tuned GPT-2 model, Stable Diffusion 3, OpenAI API, Proxyshop (a photoshop extension for generating card images)
+- Proxyshop (Photoshop extension for card rendering)